Kidsnd274/MediaAutomationScripts/README.md

 # VerifyVideo
-Tool to check for corrupted videos (requires ffmpeg and ffprobe)
+Script to check for corrupted videos